qudo-code/template--discord-bot/README.md

 `https://discord.com/api/oauth2/authorize?client_id=CLIENT_ID&permissions=8&scope=bot%20applications.commands`

 Here's the template for Discord bot invite links.
-Just replace `CLIENT_ID` with the one located under the applications Discrod Developer OAuth tab.
+Just replace `CLIENT_ID` with the one located under the applications Discord Developer OAuth tab.

-***Note:** To reduce initial friction to just get something up and running, by default the bot requests full admin permissions, see `permissions=8` in the URL.
+***Note:** To reduce initial friction to get something up and running, by default the bot requests full admin permissions, see `permissions=8` in the URL.
 If you want to set custom permissions, Discord has a UI for generating permissions integers at the bottom of the Discrod Developer Bot tab.*

 ## Project Structure
 ### 📁 `commands`